thinktecture/relayserver/Documentation/en/relayserver.md

   * HttpConfig needs to be explicitely initialized under certain circumstances.
   * A newly created HttpClient now also receives the authentication header values of its predecessor.
   * The request interceptor now also has access to the request body.
+  * Accessing empty bodies on intercepted requests and responses does not throw a NullReferenceException anymore.

 ## Version 2.2.0